microsoft/EdgeML/README.md

 This will build two executables _Bonsai_ and _ProtoNN_.

+### Makefile flags
+You could change the behavior of the code by setting these flags in `config.mk` and rebuilding with `make -Bj`.

+SINGLE
+TIMER
+LOGGER
+LIGHT_LOGGER
+VERBOSE
+MKL_PAR/SEQ

 ### Microsoft Open Source Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).